About the disease

 The loss of bowel or bladder function during narrowed spinal canal occurs because the nerves that innervate the bladder or intestines lead to full or partial fecal incontinence.
 Some patients may ignore the symptoms of narrowed spinal canal, believing that pain and stiffness they are experiencing are normal signs of aging.
 But the discomfort that prevents mobility is not normal.
 A person should always consult his doctor if he experiences:

-The diagnosis of narrowed spinal canal can be a difficult process, because its signs, symptoms and other manifestations are often temporary and resemble many age-related diseases.
+- The diagnosis of narrowed spinal canal can be a difficult process, because its signs, symptoms and other manifestations are often temporary and resemble many age-related diseases.
 To make a right diagnosis and identify other diseases, doctor will evaluate patient`s medical history and do usual physical examination, which may include diagnosis of the peripheral heart rate and a number of motor reflexes and leg reflexes.
 A person may need to have additional tests.
 He may require to undergo spine X-ray.
-Although X-ray can not confirm narrowed spinal canal, it can help identify problems that cause similar symptoms, including:
+Although X-ray can not confirm narrowed spinal canal, it can help identify problems that cause similar symptoms.

-Magnetic resonance imaging (more commonly known as simply MRI) is also carried out for the diagnosis of spinal stenosis.
+- Magnetic resonance imaging (more commonly known as simply MRI) is also carried out for the diagnosis of spinal stenosis.
 MRI creates cross-sectional images of the back that X-ray can not show.
 Strong magnetic waves make images that other diagnostic tests can not create.
 This method may reveal damage of discs and ligaments, as well as the presence of a tumor.

-Computed tomography (CT) gives a detailed image of a certain cross-layer (slice) of the human body, including the size and shape of the spinal canal.
+- Computed tomography (CT) gives a detailed image of a certain cross-layer (slice) of the human body, including the size and shape of the spinal canal.

 Many patients who are suffering from narrowed spinal canal need only conservative methods of treatment.
 But if the pain causes disability or significantly interferes with patient`s walking, doctor may recommend surgery for spinal stenosis.
 Loss of bowel and bladder control or any other important function is also a condition requiring immediate medical or surgical intervention.
-Overall, there are non-surgical and surgical spinal stenosis treatments of narrowed spinal canal.

 Surgery for spinal stenosis has two objectives - to remove pressure on the cord of the spine or nerve endings and ensure the integrity, mobility and strength of the spine.
 This can be primarily achieved by several ways, depending on the problem cause.
 The most common surgeries for narrowed spinal canal include:

-Laminotomy.
-During this laminotomy, a part of the arc of the plate is removed to relieve pressure of narrowed spinal canal and provide access to the disk or spurs that compress the nerve.
+- Laminotomy is another surgical option, during which a part of the arc of the plate is removed to relieve pressure of narrowed spinal canal and provide access to the disk or spurs that compress the nerve.
 The risks of laminotomy are similar to risks in laminectomy.

-The gradual stabilization process of the spine.
-This operation can be performed separately or simultaneously with a laminectomy.
+- The gradual stabilization process of the spine can be performed separately or simultaneously with a laminectomy.
 It aims to find direct connection of two or more bones of the narrowed spinal canal in the spine.
 Such matching is necessary to fill the space between two vital vertebrae.
 These fragments can be taken from a patient`s body, usually the pelvis bone.
 Also plate metal frames can be used, especially if the spine is unstable or if surgery is performed for correcting deformity.
 It does not have as many possible complications as other types of surgeries.
 The very next day after such surgery patient can get up and walk.

-A rapid stabilization of the spine.
+- A rapid stabilization of the spine.
 Recent research proved that at the initial stages of spinal stenosis there can be an implantation of spinal cushion that can perform several functions of the spine and relieve the pain as well as normalize the condition of the affected vertebra, thereby eliminating stenosis.